 Autumn

 Communication and Language

 Knowledge

 To know what listening means.

+To know adults will give instructions e.g sit on the carpet, wash your hands.
+Etc

+To know what an instruction is (understanding that they must follow it)

-To know how to show good listening.
+To know where to sit for snack time.

-• To know what a story is.
+To know what a book is.

-• To know what their name is.
+To know what their name is.

-• To know what a main character is.
+To know what a main character is.

-• To know what a question is.
+To know what a question is.

 To know what singing is.

-• To know what a rhyme is.

-To know what Christmas is.
+• To know what Christmas is and the difference between the main characters e.g Shepard, king, baby etc.

-• To know how to show emotions.
+To know how to show emotions.

-Skills

-- Begin to listen 1:1 or a small group to a story. - Respond to their name as a prompt to look at adult • - Respond to Staff using the child's name and "please stop and listen". ٠ - Name a main character. • - To be able to listen to stories / conversations with children and adults. - Follow one-part direction e.g. get your coat. • - Answer why questions from two given choices.
-Eq "Why did the caterpillar get so fat?
-Was it because he ate too much or drank too much?" ٠ - Sing familiar nursery rhymes as a group and begin to have the confidence to do so independently. • - Engage with singing, rhymes and join in with repeated refrains in stories e.g. Christmas songs, familiar nursery songs. - Be able to pronounce the following sounds in words: P B M H N • - Use 3 4 words in a sentence •
+- Respond to their name as a prompt to look at the adult - Respond to Staff using the child's name and "please stop and listen". - Ask adults for help - Begin to listen 1:1 or a small group to a story. - Name a main character. - To be able to listen to conversations with children and adults. - Follow one-part direction e.g. get your coat, get a carton of milk. - Identify familiar objects and properties e.g my wellies, 'Sarah's coat' etc - Understand simple questions about 'who', 'what' and 'where' (but generally not 'why'). - Sing familiar nursery rhymes as a group and begin to have the confidence to do so independently. - Engage with singing, rhymes and join in with repeated refrains in stories e.g. Christmas songs, familiar nursery songs. - Be able to pronounce the following sounds in words: P B M H N - Use 3 4 words in a sentence - Engage in a 2-part conversation prompted by peer or adult e.g. Adult "on my birthday I had a pink cake"...."Child" I had chocolate". - Express a point of view e.g. favourite stories, songs, toys, food - Use talk to engage with peer/adult to play. - Show appropriate emotion by smiling, crying etc.